Jamienie/mds_capstone_bcstats/README.md

 ### Prerequisites

-To use the example_predict.py script with the models saved in the repository you must have keras version 2.2.4 installed.
+To use the example_predict.py script with the pre-trained models the version of keras on your local machine must be 2.2.4.

 #### Software and packages
 ```
 python
 - argparse
 - gensim
-- keras
+- keras (Version 2.2.4)
 - matplotlib
 - networkx
 - nltk